 Industrial/Organizational Psychology: Employee well-being; burnout; work-life balance; organizational work-life policies; leisure; meaningful work; career management and decision-making; gender and well-being.

-Dr. Lauren Kuykendall is an Associate Professor of Industrial-Organizational Psychology.
+Dr. Lauren Kuykendall (pronounced "KIRK-in-doll") is an Associate Professor of Industrial-Organizational Psychology.
 She joined Mason after receiving her Ph.D. in Industrial-Organizational Psychology from Purdue University in 2015.
 Her research focuses on employee well-being, burnout, and work-nonwork balance.
 Current research projects in her lab focus on:

 Dr. Kuykendall teaches undergraduate and graduate courses in the Psychology Department.
 She received the 2021 University Teaching Excellence Award with special recognition for High Impact Teaching.